Tanya Plibersek, since 1998.

 Cope held Sydney until 1975, and served as Speaker of the House of Representatives from 1973 until a dispute with the Whitlam government saw him resign in protest in 1975.

 Cope was succeeded in 1975 by Leslie McMahon (ALP), who served until he was defeated for preselection before the 1983 election.

 The seat was won in 1983 by Peter Baldwin, previously a Member of the Legislative Council who had become a symbol of the conflict between the Left and Right within the ALP in the Inner West in 1980 when he was brutally bashed in his home.
 Baldwin served as a federal minister from 1990 to 1996 and retired at the 1998 election.

-I have divided booths into four areas:
+Booths have been divided into four parts: